zengh5/Rotation_angle_estimation_harmonic/README.md

 In the supplementary file 'supp.pdf', we provide more detailed results:

-- Rotation angle estimation accuracy comparison on uncompresed, JPEG compressed, scaled-then-rotated images;
+- Rotation angle estimation accuracy comparison on uncompresed, JPEG compressed, and scaled-then-rotated images;
 - Estimation accuracy for images with different sizes;
 - Ablation study of the parameter N_har.